msgpack/msgpack-java/README.md

 > sonatypeBundleRelease   # Publish to the Maven Central (It will be synched within less than 4 hours)
 ```

+Once you run a release command, a new git tag v(version number) will be pushed to GitHub.
+GitHub Action will deploy a new release version to Maven Central (Sonatype).

-For publishing to Maven central, msgpack-java uses [sbt-sonatype](https://github.com/xerial/sbt-sonatype) plugin.
+For publishing to Maven central using a local machine, msgpack-java uses [sbt-sonatype](https://github.com/xerial/sbt-sonatype) plugin.
 Set Sonatype account information (user name and password) in the global sbt settings.
 To protect your password, never include this file in your project.

 ___$HOME/.sbt/(sbt-version)/sonatype.sbt___